Trusted Provider of: Trusted Provider Logo

 Reminder bulb

-Although flight insurance isn’t always necessary, it can save you a lot of time and money when travel headaches strike.
-The comprehensive coverage it offers is well worth the price, and you’ll likely be glad you bought it if you are ever forced to use it.
+Flight insurance may not be necessary for everyone, but it can save you a lot of time and money if you run into travel disruptions or emergencies.
+The benefits offered by comprehensive coverage are well worth the cost, and you’ll likely be glad you bought it if you are ever forced to use it.

-Flight insurance is worth buying for your next trip if you meet any of the following scenarios:
+Flight insurance is likely worth buying if you meet any of the following scenarios:

 • You booked a non-refundable or expensive international trip